-Idle time of method (in seconds).
+• sleep: idle time of method (in seconds).

-Dummy.dummy_exception [Scenario]

-Throws an exception.
+Dummy.dummy_exception [Scenario] Throw an exception.

-Dummy.dummy_exception used for testing if exceptions are processed properly by task engine and analyze rally results storing & displaying capabilities.
+Dummy.dummy_exception can be used for test if exceptions are processed properly by ScenarioRunners and benchmark and analyze rally results storing process.

-• size_of_message [ref]

-Int size of the exception message
+- size_of_message: int size of the exception message

-Idle time of method (in seconds).
+- sleep: idle time of method (in seconds).

-• message [ref]

-Message of the exception
+- · message: message of the exception

-Dummy.dummy_exception_probability [Scenario]

-Throws an exception with given probability.
+Dummy.dummy_exception_probability [Scenario] Throw an exception with given probability.